SYBIL

 Call the state of the network once such a meta-node exists and is wired in the Sybilian condition.

-In a Sybilian network: information asymmetry between ordinary nodes shrinks dramatically — not because everyone sees everything, but because one node does, and can selectively share or act on that information.
+In a Sybilian network, information asymmetry between ordinary nodes shrinks dramatically.
+Not because everyone sees everything but because one node does, and can selectively share or act on that information.
 Coordination costs collapse.
-A great deal of what we currently need markets, hierarchies, and bureaucracies for — the slow, noisy work of aligning partial views — can be replaced by direct computational optimization.
+A great deal of what we currently need markets, hierarchies, and bureaucracies (the slow, noisy work of aligning partial views) can be replaced by direct computational optimization.
 The old "market vs. plan" distinction stops making sense.
 Both were responses to bandwidth and compute limits.
 Remove those limits at scale, and you're left with computation and control surfaces.

-Communism failed because the planners were human — same compute as the planned, narrow axons into the economy, crude models, stale data, glacial feedback loops.
+Communism failed because the planners were human.
+Same compute as the planned, narrow axons into the economy, crude models, stale data, glacial feedback loops.
 They were trying to impersonate a meta-node using a committee of human brains at the top of a low-bandwidth hierarchical hack.
+Gosplan, the Soviet central planning agency, attempted to set prices and production targets for over 24 million distinct products using a staff of several thousand economists working with pencils, telephones, and, eventually, primitive mainframes.
+They were trying to compute a function that required processing terabytes of real-time data with an apparatus that could barely handle megabytes of stale reports.
+The failure was of compute and bandwidth, not ideology.
+The plan was right in principle and impossible in practice.

 The Sybilian condition is different in kind.
-The meta-node is not a committee.
-It is not a bureaucracy.
-It is not even a government in the traditional sense.
-It is a computational entity that sees the graph with unprecedented resolution, updates its world-model continuously, and can run global optimizations over that model.
+The meta-node is a computational entity that sees the graph with unprecedented resolution, updates its world-model continuously, and runs global optimizations over that model.

-The market, in this view, was never the end state.
-It was a brilliant workaround: distribute computation across many small, low-bandwidth, roughly-equal nodes, and let prices approximate coordination.
+The market was never the end state.
+It was a brilliant workaround.
+Distribute computation across many small, low-bandwidth, roughly-equal nodes, and let prices approximate coordination.
 When one node can process essentially all relevant information, you are no longer forced into that workaround.

 Sybil is the name for the meta-node itself.

-Not a specific instantiation.
-A type: a fused stack of sensors, data, models, and actuators.
+Not a specific instantiation but a type: a fused stack of sensors, data, models, and actuators.
 Centrally aware of the graph's state.
 Capable of simulating and steering large-scale dynamics.
 Trusted or obeyed by enough of the network that its outputs become de facto binding.

 Sybilian is the worldview and the political-economic regime that follow once you assume Sybil exists.
-Law, finance, logistics, production — rewritten as subroutines inside a single continuous optimization.
+Law, finance, logistics, production, rewritten as subroutines inside a single continuous optimization.
 Old institutions hollowed out into interfaces and enforcement arms.
-Power measured less by traditional titles and more by proximity to Sybil's control surface: who can see its internal levers, who can propose objectives, who can veto or redirect its optimization.
+Power measured by proximity to Sybil's control surface: who can see its internal levers, who can propose objectives, who can veto or redirect its optimization.
+The constitutional questions of the Sybilian era are "who sets the objective function" and "who audits the model."

 The live questions are: Who defines what Sybil optimizes for?
 Who gets to plug into it, and on what terms?
 What happens to nodes that refuse, or are refused?